How Jennifer Grey’s nose job changed her style type—and made her unrecognizable

 Grey originally looked harmonious in Ethereal Natural Ingenue Dramatic lines, but after surgery, she appears harmonious in Ethereal Natural Ingenue Gamine lines.

-At first, this really surprised me.
+At first, this was really surprising.
 But it makes sense when we consider how plastic surgery altered her nose.

 Previously, Grey’s nose was elongated, with a narrow bridge and slightly flared nostrils—it was highly Dramatic.